 Under Arizona’s Child Protection Act, all children currently being abused will have until they reach age 30 to file a civil suit against not only their abuser, but against other individuals, entity or the government for intentional and negligent conduct, including the failure to report child sexual abuse.
 The claims of adults under age 30 who were abused as children, are revived.
 They have until they reach age 30 to sue.
 Adults age 30 and older, can sue only while the revival window is open, until December 30, 2020.
 In comparison to other states, Arizona’s 19-month window is shorter than the average, but it does include liability for abusers and any individuals or entities that enabled the abuse.

 The statistics are devastating.
 Today in America, every 73 seconds, someone is sexually assaulted.
 Every 9 minutes, that victim is a child.
 About 1 in 10 children will be sexually abused before their 18th birthday.
 Only 5 out of every 1,000 perpetrators will end up in prison.
 Sixty percent of child sexual abuse victims never tell anyone.
 All abusers, other individuals, entities or government officials who were negligent in failing to report child sexual abuse must take responsibility and be held accountable.

-Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests in the United States.
-If you or a loved one was sexually abused, raped or sexually molested by a priest or other clergy, contact our law firm at (888) 283-9922 or send an e-mail to sexual abuse lawyer Adam Horowitz at firstname.lastname@example.org for a free consultation.
+Horowitz Law is a law firm representing victims and survivors of sexual abuse in Arizona.
+If you or a loved one was sexually abused, raped or sexually molested, contact our law firm at (888) 283-9922 or send an e-mail to sexual abuse lawyer Adam Horowitz at firstname.lastname@example.org for a free consultation.